 The church is approached through a western tower topped with a balustrade and four urns, similar to those of several of Wren's London churches but without a steeple.
 The nave is square with four round-arched windows on each side and a matching upper row (clerestory) of round windows.
 Supported by three pairs of piers is the plaster ceiling inscribed with the names Gilbert and S Hand.
 This and the arched ceiling of the chancel are similar to those in several of Wren's London churches.
 All the woodwork is of Flanders oak.
 The pulpit to the right has a tester or sounding board to reflect the preacher's voice.
 Electric lighting came to Ingestre Churchas early as 1886.
 A peal of six bells in the tower bears the arms and name of Walter Chetwynd.
 Silver-gilt candlesticks, a chalice and paten and two plates dated 1676 are kept on display for safety at the County Museum, Shugborough, two miles away.

-Bells have been rung in the church since it was built.
+Bells have been rung in Ingestre Church since early days.
 Prior to his death in 1692, Walter Chetwynd made provision in his will for a peal of six bells to be cast and installed in the church tower.
-They were cast by Henry Bagley and dated 1676.
+They were cast by Henry Bagley and dated 1692.
 Subsequently, one bell was cracked and was the first bell to be recast by Mears and Stainbank in the Whitechapel Bell foundry after the war in 1945.
 These beautifully toned bells bearing the arms and initials of Walter Chetwynd are still in the bell tower today.
 An HLF 'Your Heritage Grant' in 2004 contributed funds towards for the restoration and refurbishment of the bells and bell tower and enabled us to promote the history and heritage of the church.
 The restored bells were re-hung in 2006.
 Innovative display facilities were also provided to demonstrate bell ringing.